Bra-ket entanglement, an indicator bridging entanglement, magic, and coherence

 The SE generation power under a circuit family $\mathcal{F}$ is characterized by

-with $G_{CBC,\alpha}(|O\rangle)$, $G_{BBC,\alpha}(|O\rangle)$, and $G_{zero,\alpha}(|O\rangle)$ defined for $\mathcal{F} = \mathcal{F}_{CBC}, \mathcal{F}_{BBC},$ and $\mathcal{F}_{zero}$, respectively.
+with $G_{CBC,\alpha}(O)$, $G_{BBC,\alpha}(O)$, and $G_{zero,\alpha}(O)$ defined for $\mathcal{F} = \mathcal{F}_{CBC}, \mathcal{F}_{BBC},$ and $\mathcal{F}_{zero}$, respectively.
 It is evident that

-The key question is the comparison between $G_{CBC,\alpha}(|O\rangle)$ and $G_{BBC,\alpha}(|O\rangle)$, understanding which will clarify which resource, CBC or BBC, is more effective for generating higher SE in $\ket{O}$ and provide deeper insights into their relations.
+The key question is the comparison between $G_{CBC,\alpha}(O)$ and $G_{BBC,\alpha}(O)$, understanding which will clarify which resource, CBC or BBC, is more effective for generating higher SE in $\ket{O}$ and provide deeper insights into their relations.
+To answer this question, we first establish a general upper bound on space entanglement in terms of coherence under arbitrary tensor-product bases. \begin{lemma} For any set of orthogonal product basis $\{|\phi_j\rangle\}$ under the space bipartition in vectorization space, the decomposition $O=\sum_j c_j |\phi_j\rangle$ satisfies

-We address this question in two steps.
-The first step is to relate SE with CBC and BBC. \begin{theorem} $G_{zero,\alpha}(|O\rangle)$ has the upper bound